HL7/phd/input/pagecontent/ProfileConsumers.md

 The property is indicated by the `property.type.code` having the ASN1ToHL7 code "532354.x" where the only currently defined entry is x=0.
 The value is a valueCode which can have a value "Y" or "N".
 The twist here is that the state has been defined in the negative. ***Thus a code value of "N" means regulated.***  Note that since this is a state, the PHG is required to report both the "Y" and "N" values *if* the PHD reports a regulation status.

-An example of a regulated device is given [here](Device-phd-74E8FFFEFF051C00.001C05FFE874.html).

 #### Continua Certified PHD Interfaces
 This property contains a code that indicates a specialization and transport the PHD has been (self-)certified for.
 Note there is a difference between 'support' and 'certified' support.
 The Device specialization entries indicate what the PHD supports.
 Certified means the PHD has been (independently) placed through a set of extensive tests for the specialization and the transport over which the specialization operates.
 In the past, the Continua organization certified PHDs for compliance to its guidelines that referenced this IG.

 The property is indicated by the `property.type.code` having the MDC code "532353".
 The value is a code from the [ValueSet for PHD Interfaces](ValueSet-ContinuaPHDInterfaces.html) code system.

-An example of a property entry where a PHD is certified for the pulse oximeter specialization over both Bluetooth Low Energy, USB, and Continua version 1.0 where there was no transport indicated, is given below:
+#### Example of a PHD Device Resource properties
+The fragment below shows the set of properties of an example PHD.
+Note that the time synchronization protocol is "none" and the time resolution is "relative" with a resolution of 1 second.
+The PHD is regulated and has certified interfaces.

-{% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON ELIDE:property[0] %}
+{% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON EXCEPT:property %}

 ### The PHG Device Resource
 The PHG Device Resource, can, in theory have all the same entries as in the PHD Device Resource plus one additional property that gives the list of certified Health and Fitness interfaces (to downstream servers).
 A PHG can be certified for both proper operation with PHD specializations as well as proper operation with downstream servers.
 One of those 'Health and Fitness' interfaces is the upload to RESTFul FHIR servers.
 Some PHGs also support uploads of the data as PCD-01 and some support questionnaires.